 That notice came by email, as WIAC had consistently refused to communicate with WILSSA by phone.
 It arrived at 1:00 PM on March 25, the same afternoon as a 7:00 PM Town Council meeting.
 WILSSA immediately drafted a letter that was hand delivered to each Council member that evening describing the Working Group’s faulty conclusions.
 That letter and WIAC’s email recommending demolition are available here; http://tinyurl.com/lo54cz6 WIAC recommended demolition of Wood Island Station to Council that night but Council did not take any action.

 A phone conversation with the Town Council Chair, George Dow, on the follow day confirmed that the various concerns described by WIAC about the project were readily addressed in the renovation agreement – the same document that WIAC refused to review.
-Council Chair George Dow, a member of WIAC, admitted that he had never read the draft renovation agreement even though he had supported the demolition recommendation at Council on March 25th.
+Council Chair George Dow, a regular attendee of WIAC meetings, admitted that he had never read the draft renovation agreement even though he had supported the demolition recommendation at Council on March 25th.
 Why WIAC refused to review all the materials provided on November 20th was hard to understand.
 Why they described their concerns with the project as though WILSSA had not addressed them, in writing, many months before, was even more difficult to grasp.

 At the suggestion of the Town Council Chair, WILSSA sent a letter to Council on March 31, 2013 requesting a public workshop meeting so that WILSSA could speak to Council directly about WIAC’s March 25 email recommending demolition.
 That letter is found here; http://tinyurl.com/ov2wj68